w3c/cogai/WebNNM/README.md

 **Tensor Layout**: how the tensor's data is arranged in memory, *layout* refers to the specific *ordering of the axes (dimensions)* of the tensor.
 This dictates how the multi-dimensional data is linearized (flattened) for storage in the computer's one-dimensional memory space.

 **Shape:** The dimensions of a tensor, specifying the size of each axis, e.g. [3, 224, 224] for an image.
+Input tensor shapes typically start with the batch size, then the sequence length (temporal models), followed by the features.
+For images, features include channels (e.g. RGB colours), height and width. *NCHW* places channels before positional information, whilst *NHWC* does the reverse.

 **Operators**: mathematical operations applied to the *operands* to compute the output, and subject to operator specific *options*.

+**Batches**: are used to divide a dataset into smaller groups to make the training process more memory-efficient and to provide more frequent, stable updates to the model's weights via gradient descent.

+**Sequence**: a structured ordering of data points, such as words in a sentence or daily stock prices, used to help a model capture temporal dependencies and context where the meaning of an element depends on what came before it.

+**Epoch**: represents one full pass of the entire training dataset through the neural network, used to give the model multiple opportunities to learn patterns and minimize error across all available data.

 **Non-trainable parameters**: static parameters that are given explicitly in the model and not subject to training.